GregShiner/CMPSC-445-Project1/README.md

 # Philadelphia Housing Data Analysis
+This report is an analysis of housing data in Philadelphia.
+The goal of this project is to create a model that can predict the market value of a property in Philadelphia.
+For details of the implementation of the models, please read through the `project.ipynb` Jupyter notebook for descriptions of each step through the process.

 ## Data Collection
 The data for this project was gathered from the Philadelphia OPA Property Assesments dataset.
 The dataset was downloaded from the [OpenDataPhilly](https://www.opendataphilly.org/dataset/opa-property-assessments) website.
 The dataset contains information on property assessments in Philadelphia.
 The dataset contains 81 columns and 583,000 rows.
 The dataset was downloaded as a CSV file and was read into a pandas dataframe for analysis.
 I also considered scrapping data from the Zillow API, but the process for gaining access to the data was not as easy as just using the public housing data from OpenDataPhilly.